American Graffiti: Plot

-On their last evening of summer vacation in 1962, high school graduates Curt Henderson and Steve Bolander meet two other friends, confident drag-racing king John Milner and unpopular but well-meaning Terry "The Toad" Fields in the parking lot of Mel's Drive-In in Modesto, California.
-Steve and Curt are to travel "Back East" in the morning and start college but the latter has second thoughts about leaving.
-Laurie, Steve's girlfriend and Curt's sister, arrives moments later, Steve suggesting to her that they see other people while he is away at college to "strengthen" their relationship.
-Though not openly upset, it affects her interactions with him through the night.
+On their last evening of summer vacation in 1962, high school graduates Curt Henderson and Steve Bolander meet their friends, confident drag-racing king John Milner and unpopular but well-meaning Terry "The Toad" Fields, at Mel's Drive-In in Modesto, California.
+Set to travel "Back East" with Steve in the morning to start college, Curt has second thoughts about leaving.
+Laurie, Steve's girlfriend and Curt's sister, is hurt when Steve suggests they see other people while he is away to "strengthen" their relationship.

-Curt, Steve and Laurie attend the high-school sock hop.
-En route, Curt sees a beautiful blonde woman driving a white Ford Thunderbird next to them, who mouths "I love you" before turning a right.
-The interaction causes Curt to desperately search for her throughout the night.
-After leaving the hop, he is coerced into joining a group of greasers called "The Pharaohs", who force him into several tasks including stealing coins from arcade machines and hooking a chain to a police car, ripping out its back axle.
-During a tense ride, the Pharaoh leader tells Curt that "The Blonde" is a prostitute, which he does not believe.
+En route to the high school sock hop, Curt sees a beautiful blonde woman driving a white Ford Thunderbird who mouths "I love you", leading him to desperately search for her throughout the night.
+Leaving the dance, he is coerced into joining a group of greasers called "the Pharaohs" in stealing coins from arcade machines and hooking a chain to a police car, ripping out its back axle.
+During a tense ride, the Pharaoh leader tells Curt that the blonde is a prostitute, which he does not believe.

-With Steve allowing Terry to take care of his car while he's studying at college, Terry cruises around the strip and picks up rebellious Debbie.
-Now calling himself "Terry The Tiger", he attempts all night to impress her by lying about the car being his and purchasing alcohol with no ID.
-While he and Debbie leave Steve's car in a rural spot in order to share a romantic interlude, thieves steal the car.
-Later, after the alcohol has made Terry violently sick, he sees Steve's car and attempts to steal it back.
-But he's caught by the car thieves who beat him up until John intervenes.
-Terry eventually admits to Debbie that he's been lying about the car all along and he actually drives a scooter; she suggests it's "Almost a motorcycle" and says she had fun with him, agreeing to meet up with him again.
+Allowed to take care of Steve's car while he is at college, Terry cruises around the strip and picks up the rebellious Debbie.
+Telling her he is known as "Terry the Tiger", he spends the night trying to impress her, lying about the car and purchasing alcohol with no ID.
+The car is stolen while they share a romantic interlude and later, after the alcohol has made Terry violently sick, he attempts to steal it back.
+The thieves beat on Terry until John shows up and fends off the attackers.
+Terry eventually admits the truth to Debbie and reveals he rides a Vespa scooter; she suggests it is "almost a motorcycle" and says she had fun, agreeing to meet up with him again.